rikardronnkvist/DNS-C2-Demo/README.md

 ### Showing C2 traffic using DNS-queries

-[DNSChef](https://github.com/iphelix/dnschef) can be used for a lot of fun DNS-stuff but in this example just to showcase the DNS-queries going out.
+[DNSChef](https://github.com/iphelix/dnschef) can be used for a lot of fun DNS-stuff but in this example just to showcase the DNS-queries used as C2 traffic.

 You can change the DNS-settings on your client or just use the parameter ***$demoC2DnsServer*** and point it to your DNSChef